ravenswing/phd_tools/README.md

 # PhD Tools
-A number of tools and scripts initially made for my PhD work.
+A number of tools and scripts that were initially made for my PhD work.

 ## **SAPS** - **S**imulation **A**nalysis and **P**reparation **S**uite

-* traj_tools
-* G.O.A.T.
-* A.T.A.T.
+**NOW MOVED TO IT'S OWN REPO:** [MD-SAPS](https://github.com/ravenswing/mdsaps)

 ## Old Python Scripts
 * metaMon:  Monitor and analyse remote metadynamics simulations.